-" t24240 0_g2v1 pTargetCAWI t242400_g2 "
+" t242 400_g2v1 pTargetCAWI t242400_g2 "

-Label " AUX: subject group ref subject questions about learn. env. (destatis 2010/11)
+Label " AUX: subject group ref subject questions about learn. env. (destatis

+2010/11)

-Subject group reference subject learning environment (destatis 2010/11)
+Subject group reference subject learning environment (destatis

+2010/11)

-Text " [AUTO] Auxiliary variable: Field of study referenced for questions about learning env.
+Text ~~ [AUTO] Auxiliary variable: Field of study referenced for questions about learning env.

 The following is about your experiences in your current course of study.

-If you are studying several subjects, these can be very different, e.g. in terms of content and/or organization of teaching.
-For this reason, we ask you to select the main or teaching subject to which you would like to refer to in the next questions.
+If you are studying several subjects, they may be very different, e.g. in terms of content and/or organization of teaching.
+Therefore, please select the major or teaching subject to which you would like to refer

+your information in the next questions.

 -99 filtered

 -97 refused

 -96 not in list

 -92 " question erroneously not asked

 -91 survey aborted

 -55 >> not determinable

 -54 missing by design

--29 Value from the last sub-episode
+-29 value from the last sub-episode

--28 Value from recruitment pTargetCATI
+-28 value from recruitment pTargetCATI

 -20 no further subject

 1 Linguistic and cultural studies

 2 Sport

 3 Law, economics and social science

 4 Mathematics, sciences

 5 Human medicine/health sciences

 6 Veterinary medicine

 7 Agricultural-, forest- and nutrition sciences

 8 engineering

 9 Arts, art science

 10 Outside the study area structure

 " t24240 0_g5v1 pTargetCAWI t242400_g5 "

-Label ~ AUX: ISCED-97 ref subject questions about learning environment (1-digit level)
+Label " AUX: ISCED-97 ref subject questions about learning environment (1-digit

+level)

 ISCED-97 reference subject learning environment (1-digit level)

-Text " [AUTO] Auxiliary variable: Field of study referenced for questions about learning env.
+Text " [AUTO] Auxiliary variable: Field of study referenced for questions about

+learning env.

 The following is about your experiences in your current course of study.

-If you are studying several subjects, these can be very different, e.g. in terms of content and/or organization of teaching.
-For this reason, we ask you to select the main or teaching subject to which you would like to refer to in the next questions.
+If you are studying several subjects, they may be very different, e.g. in terms of content and/or organization of teaching.
+Therefore, please

+select the major or teaching subject to which you would like to refer

+your information in the next questions.

 -99 filtered

 -98 don't know

 -97 refused

 -96 not in list

 -92 question erroneously not asked

 -91 survey aborted

 -55 not determinable

 -54 missing by design

 Θ general educational programs

 1 Education

 2 Humanities and Arts

 3 Social sciences, Business and Law

 4 Natural sciences, mathematics and computer science

 5 engineering, manufacturing and construction

 6 Agriculture and Veterinary

 7 Health and welfare

 8 Services

 9 not known or unspecified

-" t289 900_v1 pTargetCAWI t289900 "
+" t 28 9900_v1 pTargetCAWI t289900 "

 Label Type of accommodation

 Text Now we would like to ask you a few questions about your living situation and your spending.
 During term time, do you stay primarily

--99 " " filtered
+-99 << filtered

 -97 refused

 -92 question erroneously not asked

 -91 survey aborted

 -54 missing by design

-1 " < with parents or relatives?
+1 " with parents or relatives?

 with your parents?

 2 in a dormitory?

-3 " " in some other rental accommodation?
+3 << in some other rental accommodation?

 in another type of rented apartment?/in a rented apartment?

-4 " " in an apartment/house that you own?
+4 << in an apartment/house that you own?

 in a condo/own house?

 5 with private individuals for subtenancy?

 6 >> with relatives?

-" tg511 01_v1 pTargetCAWI tg51101 "
+" tg5 1101_v1 pTargetCAWI tg51101 "

-Label Curr. activity: employed
+Label Current activity: employed

 Text " [MF] Which of the following activities are your currently doing?
 I am currently

-[MF] Which of the following positions do you currently work in?
+[MF] Which of the following positions are you currently working in?
 I am currently

 -99 filtered

 -97 refused

 -92 question erroneously not asked

 -91 survey aborted

 -54 missing by design

 Θ not specified

 1 specified

-" tg51102 2_v1 pTargetCAWI tg51102 "
+" tg51 : 102_v1 pTargetCAWI tg51102 "

-Label Curr. activity: Volontariat
+Label Current activity: Volontariat

 Text " [MF] Which of the following activities are your currently doing?
 I am currently

-[MF] Which of the following positions do you currently work in?
+[MF] Which of the following positions are you currently working in?
 I am currently

 -99 filtered

 -97 refused

 -92 question erroneously not asked

 -91 survey aborted

 -54 missing by design

 Θ not specified

 1 specified